Fifteen years after the most ghastly crime in the city's history, a survivor breaks her silence about Gary Heidnik.

 The room snugly holds a dorm-sized refrigerator, a microwave oven and a dinner table with enough space for two small settings.
 The television is bolted to the wall, closer to the ceiling than the floor.
 In the bathroom, the new bride's wedding dress hangs from the shower rod.

-Josefina Rivera's whole life has been governed by confinement.
-But unlike her past digs, this cramped roadside motor lodge near Atlantic City is no claustrophobic way station--it's her home.
-Rivera says she's happier here than she's been in years; happier than she was roaming the streets of North Philadelphia after fleeing a foster home at 12; and far happier than she was when she was living in Girard Avenue flop-houses, turning tricks and shooting cocaine.
+Josefina Rivera’s whole life has been governed by confinement.
+But unlike her past digs, this cramped roadside motor lodge near Atlantic City is no claustrophobic way station–it’s her home.
+Rivera says she’s happier here than she’s been in years; happier than she was roaming the streets of North Philadelphia after fleeing a foster home at 12; and far happier than she was when she was living in Girard Avenue flop-houses, turning tricks and shooting cocaine.

 Sitting on the double bed that monopolizes the space she calls her own, Rivera is about to replay the story of her lifelong nightmare.